About Us

 YWCA Greater Pittsburgh History

 Established in 1867, YWCA Greater Pittsburgh (or the “Women’s Christian Association” as it was first named) was first staffed by volunteers.
-They established educational programs, launched safe housing programs, created support networks to empower professional women, and aided immigrants seeking citizenship.
-At the turn of the century, YWCAs across the country began to fight for women’s rights.
-However, they struggled to reconcile their avowed support for women of color with their sense of privilege.
+They established educational programs, launched safe housing programs, and created networks to support professional women.

-In the 1990s, YWCA USA intensified its investment in addressing racism.
-And in 1996, YWCA GP launched the Center for Race Relations (now the Center for Race and Gender Equity) to educate, engage, advocate, and build community around the vision of a world in which all women and girls, especially women and girls of color, have equitable access to opportunities, education, justice, and power.
+Beginning in the 1970s, YWCA USA intensified its investment in increasing opportunity for all.
+And in 1996, YWCA GP launched the Center for Race Relations (now the Center for Race and Gender Equity) to educate, engage, advocate, and build community around the vision of a world in which everyone has equal access to personal and professional opportunities.

 YWCA Greater Pittsburgh FAQs

-• YWCA Greater Pittsburgh provides services, empowerment, and advocacy to eliminate racism and empower women.
+• YWCA Greater Pittsburgh provides direct services, empowerment programming, and advocacy to support individuals and families while working to challenge structural barriers to opportunity.
 Our programs include the Center for Race & Gender Equity, Early Learning Centers, Opportunity Pathways Programs, and Economic Advancement Programs.

 • We have two offices, one at 2313 E Carson St. in the Southside, and the other at our Homewood Education enter at 6907 Frankstown Avenue in Homewood.